Sega Genesis: 32-bit era and beyond

+However, some sources claim that the console sold 40 million units during its lengthy lifespan without specifying whether third-party variants are being considered.

 Technical specifications

 The main microprocessor is a 16/32-bit Motorola 68000 CPU clocked at 7.6 MHz.
 An 8-bit Zilog Z80 processor controls the sound hardware and provides backward compatibility with the Master System.
 The Genesis has 64 KB of RAM, 64 KB of video RAM and 8 KB of audio RAM.
 It can display up to 61 colors at once from a palette of 512.
 The games are in ROM cartridge format and inserted in the top.

 The Genesis produces sound using a Texas Instruments SN76489 programmable sound generator, integrated with the Video Display Processor (VDP), and a Yamaha YM2612 FM synthesizer chip.
 The Z80 processor is primarily used to control both sound chips to produce stereo music and sound effects.
 Most revisions of the original Genesis contain a discrete YM2612 and a separate YM7101 VDP; in a later revision, the chips were integrated into a single custom ASIC (FC1004).

 The back of the Model 1 console provides an RF output port (designed for use with antenna and cable systems) and a specialized 8-pin DIN port, which both provide video and audio output.
 Both outputs produce monophonic sound; a headphone jack on the front of the console produces stereo sound.
 On the Model 2, the DIN port, RF output port, and headphone jack are replaced by a 9-pin mini-DIN port on the back for composite video, RGB and stereo sound, and the standard RF switch.
 Earlier Model 1 consoles have a 9-pin extension port.
 An edge connector on the bottom right of the console can be connected to a peripheral.